-When a sex or porn addiction first comes to light in a relationship, everything feels chaotic.
-Perhaps your partner was caught in their behavior and is reluctant to admit any wrongdoing.
+When a sex or porn addictions first comes to light in a relationship, everything feels chaotic.
+Perhaps your partner was caught in their sexual compulsive behavior and is reluctant to admit any wrongdoing.
 Perhaps they confessed their behavior when either guilt or self-doubt became too unbearable.
 Either way, your relationship has been shattered, and you are going to need lots of help picking up the pieces.
-Maybe you’ve started to consider couple’s sex addiction therapy.

-In the immediate aftermath of this shock, many women scramble to find some sort of support network.
-This could be friends, family, or even self-help books, but sooner or later many couples begin to understand that therapy will need to play a role in their healing.
+In the immediate aftermath of this shock, many partners of sex addicts scramble to find some sort of support network.
+This could be friends, family, or even self-help books.
+But sooner or later, many couples begin to understand that sex addiction therapy will need to play a role in their healing.

-However, couples who have been (or at least thought they were) fine up until the terrible moment of discovery, probably don’t have any experience with relationship therapy, let alone relationship therapy aimed specifically at sex addiction.
-In other words, you have no idea what to expect.
+However, couples who have been (or at least thought they were) fine up until the terrible moment of discovery, probably don’t have any experience with relationship therapy, let alone relationship therapy aimed specifically at sex addictions.
+In other words, you may have no idea what to expect.

 What will relationship therapy accomplish?
 What will your relationship look like after working on it?
 How will this affect you and your partner?
 These are all questions that many people have before choosing to embark on these deeply personal journeys.

-So, let’s speak frankly about what you’re in for when you begin couples therapy for sex or porn addiction.
+So, let’s speak frankly about what you’re in for when you begin couples therapy for sex or porn addictions.

-When you and your partner speak in therapy sessions, you will be using a language that you have not used with each other before.
+When partners of sex addicts and their partners speak in therapy sessions, you will be using a language that you have not used with each other before.
 You will each bare your souls in new ways, and the information that is disclosed might not line up with the person you thought you knew.

 This in and of itself is another huge adjustment for couples to go through.
 Yes, you learn how to speak to one another constructively through therapy, but in doing so, you also learn that the person you thought you were speaking to may not be there anymore.